 ANAL INCONTINENCE TREATMENT NYC

 Anal incontinence typically stems from the loss of some or all muscular function and causes patients to lose control over their bowel movements.
 We specialize in treating and caring for anal incontinence and its symptoms.
-Visit our NYC office or reach out to use today to learn more about how we can help.
+Visit our NYC office or reach out to us today to learn more about how we can help.

 What Is Anal Incontinence?